Case study: Accelerated skilled worker procedure

 What can we learn from this case?

 This case illustrates that foreign workers are not left without protection if appointments are unavailable.
-By initiating an accelerated skilled worker procedure under Section 81a of the Residence Act and obtaining the approval of the central immigration authority based on this, the responsible foreign mission can be obligated to schedule appointments within three weeks (Section 31a (1) of the Residence Ordinance).
+By initiating an expedited skilled worker procedure under Section 81a of the Residence Act and obtaining the approval of the central immigration authority based on this, the responsible foreign mission can be obligated to schedule appointments within three weeks (Section 31a (1) of the Residence Ordinance).

 Further information on the accelerated skilled worker procedure can be found in our VISAGUARD specialist article for employers on the accelerated skilled worker procedure pursuant to Section 81a of the Residence Act.